linuxisnotunix/ttool-ai/README.md

 ### 4.4.
 Trying our framework on your own models
-You can also test our framework using diagrams you have created yourself with TTool.
+You can also test our framework using diagrams you create with TTool.
+Here's how to get started:
+#### Creating a Block Diagram
+1. Click on `File` > `New Model`.
+2. Right-click on the main window and select `New Design`.
+3. Use TTool's GUI to start designing your block diagram.

+#### Creating a Use Case Diagram
+1. Right-click on the blank space to the right of the upper tab area and select `New Analysis`.
+2. Right-click on the main window and select `New Use Case Diagram`.
+3. Use TTool's GUI to start designing your use case diagram.

+#### Generating Diagrams with TTool-AI
 If you want to generate these diagrams using TTool-AI, follow these steps:
-1. Copy and paste the desired specification into the TTool-AI window.
+1. After opening new empty diagrams as explained above, copy and paste the desired specification into the TTool-AI window.
 2. Select either `Identify use cases` or `Identify system blocks`.
 3. Click on `Start`.
 4. Once the LLM has responded, click on `Apply response`.